 John's practice focuses on all aspects of the permitting, design and remedy implementation of Superfund (CERCLA) and RCRA projects.
 He has led many projects and provided professional consulting services in the areas of engineering design, project management, site characterization, feasibility studies, bench and pilot studies, civil and geotechnical design, construction quality assurance (CQA), expert witness, owner's representative, and the operation and maintenance of CERCLA and RCRA remedial systems.

-As a leader in the design of new or expanded coal combustion residuals (CCR) facilities for the electricity generation industry, John routinely provides innovative solutions for addressing new federal regulations and certifications of compliance.
+As a leader in the design of new or expanded or closing coal combustion residuals (CCR) treatment and disposal facilities for the electricity generation industry, John routinely provides innovative solutions for addressing new federal regulations and certifications of compliance.
 As project manager for the design of a CCR landfill in West Virginia he designed the lateral and vertical expansion of a disposal site using a reinforced soil slope (RSS) retention system.
 At coal-fired power plants in Ohio and Michigan, he completed feasibility studies to assess the potential to develop a new flue gas desulphurization (FGD) waste landfill over an existing fly ash disposal area.
 John also completed a redesign of the embankments of a large coal ash pond to improve their slope stability and to reduce maintenance and managed the CQA and certification reporting.

 To advance the state of the practice, John has authored several peer-reviewed technical papers, co-authored many EPRI CCR research documents, and provided technical presentations to industry groups in the areas of waste containment, construction risk, vertical landfill expansions over very soft subgrades, CCR harvesting, and quality control/quality assurance at contaminated sites.